chrisnoonan98675/site/xl-release/how-to/tutorial-using-variables-to-revise-a-jira-issue-list.markdown

 This tutorial will show you how to use the extended variable mechanism (available in XL Release 4.8 and higher) to create a release that will retrieve a list a of JIRA tickets, have a user revise them and then update the list in JIRA.

-In order to do this tutorial, you need access to a JIRA server and sufficient rights on the XL Release server to create a template and to configure a JIRA server.
+In order to do this tutorial, you need access to a JIRA server.
+In XL Release you will need the following global rights:

+* **Admin** in order to configure the JIRA server.
+* **Create Template** for the rest of the tutorial.

+For more information on global permissions, see [Configure Permissions](/xl-release/how-to/configure-permissions.html)

 ## Setup